-Thinking out loud, now is also the perfect time to also tell you, I’ve hired a coach.
+Now is also the perfect time also to tell you, I’ve hired a coach (Mckirdy Trained).
 Hiring, meaning: I am paying full price.
 I didn’t want a coach I wasn’t paying because honestly, I would find myself not listening, paying attention or putting little effort into following the plan.
 Why waste either of our time that way?

 Working at the running store as well as being a supportive military wife, my schedule can be chaotic with sudden changes.
 I also thrive on racing and enjoy seeing my friends or leading group runs from work.
 I’m not a professional runner and running isn’t my job.
 It’s my hobby.
-I want to better myself but I don’t want to sacrifice my personal happiness.
+I want to better myself, but I don’t want to sacrifice my personal happiness.
 Mckirdy Trained understood that and understands that my life needs to be flexible.

-After the Base Half Marathon, in October (Yes I know that was almost 8 weeks ago), I began talking to James Mckirdy at Mckirdy Trained.
-It’s hard to not to notice when one of your closest friends (Heather) drops over 20 minutes in her full marathon right into a BQ.
-Of course, he has numerous other success stories too.
+After the Base Half Marathon, in October (Yes, I know that was almost 8 weeks ago), I began talking to James Mckirdy at Mckirdy Trained.
+It’s hard not to notice when one of your good friends (Heather) drops over 20 minutes in her full marathon right into a BQ.
+Of course, Mckirdy Trained has numerous other success stories too.

 So why am I writing this post about being coached by Mckirdy Trained 8 weeks later?

-I had thought about saying 8 weeks ago right off the bat, by the way, I hired a coach, but honestly I couldn’t type out anything that sounded halfway normal.
-As I drafted more and more incoherent posts, I ultimately put it on the backburner.
-While hiring a coach is a big deal on a running blog, it isn’t a life or death decision.
+I had thought about saying 8 weeks ago right off the bat, by the way, I hired a coach, but honestly, I couldn’t type out anything that sounded halfway normal.
+As I drafted more and more incoherent posts, I ultimately put talking about Mckirdy Trained on the backburner.
+While hiring a coach is a bigger deal on a running blog, it isn’t a life or death decision.

 As October turned into November, my body started not feeling the greatest (which had nothing to do with coaching).
-So at the time saying: I hired a coach but now I feel like $hit, didn’t really do anyone any favors either.
+So at the time saying: I hired Mckirdy Trained, but now I feel like $hit, didn’t do anyone any favors either.

 I haven’t PRed yet from running under Mckirdy Trained, but that takes time.
-Right now, I need to figure out the final piece of figuring out what is going on with my body.
+Right now, I need to figure out the final piece of what is going on with my body.
 Last Sunday I ran the Dallas Half Marathon in 1:23.44.
 It’s my third fastest half marathon, but my body felt like garbage.
 Both times I ran faster half marathons, I felt on top of the world and like I could go on forever.